OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/po/parameters/save.md

 ---
 title: save
-description: This documentation page provides information on the 'save' command in reference to portfolio risk parameters.
+description: "This documentation page provides information on the 'save' command in" reference to portfolio risk parameters.
 Learn about how to properly save your parameters using python.
 keywords: